 As part of the issuance of the April 2013 Debentures to Casano and Masterson as disclosed in Note 6, the Company issued the April 2013 Warrants to Casano and Masterson.
 The April 2013 Warrants originally entitled Casano and Masterson to purchase up to 1,041,861 and 260,465, respectively, shares of Common Stock for \$0.4488 per share, subject to adjustments upon certain events.
 The April 2013 Warrants issued to Casano and Masterson contain substantially all of the same terms as the 2012 Hillair Warrants.
 As a result of the transactions consummated pursuant to the Exchange Agreement and the 2014 SPA as disclosed in Note 6, the number of shares of Common Stock Casano and Masterson are entitled to purchase has increased to 1,792,000 and 448,000, respectively and can be purchased for \$0.25 per share.
 The fair value of the April 2013 Warrants as of the date of issuance has been classified as liabilities and has been included as a debt discount of the April 2013 Debentures described in Note 6.
-The fair value of the April 2013 Bebentures described in Note 6.
-The fair value of the April 2013 Debentures described in Note 6.
-The fair value of the April 2013 Debentures described in Note 6.
-The fair value of the April 2013 Warrants issued to Casano and Masterson as of March 31, 2015 and December 31, 2014 was \$22,400 and \$51,153, respectively.
+The fair value of the April 2013 Warrants issued to Casano and Masterson as of June 30, 2015 and December 31, 2014 was \$11,200 and \$51,153, respectively.